Pentaka/Pentaka/README.md

 ## I graduated from Computer Engineering 👩‍💻 undergraduate education 👨‍🎓, now I am an Artificial Intelligence Master Student 📚, I am dealing with Artificial Intelligence 🤖 and Game Development 🎮.
 <img align="right" alt="GIF" src="https://d2te1y9qx21itc.cloudfront.net/images/jobs/20160506/game-developer-intern.gif" width="100" height="120" />
-- 🔭I am currently dealing with my Master classes.
+- 🔭I am currently dealing with my Master classes. <br>
-- 🌱 I am currently learning deep learning.
+- 🌱 I am currently learning deep learning.<br>
-- I want to collaborate with 👯 Other AI Developers 🤖 and Game Developers 🎮.
+- I want to collaborate with 👯 Other AI Developers 🤖 and Game Developers 🎮.<br>
-- 🥅 2023 Goals: Establishing a company related to my field 🏢 and creating projects that will make an impact in the world 🌎.
+- 🥅 2023 Goals: Establishing a company related to my field 🏢 and creating projects that will make an impact in the world 🌎.<br>
-- ⚡ Fun fact: I love playing games 🎮 , watching movies 🎞️, playing volleyball 🏐 and doing research.
+- ⚡ Fun fact: I love playing games 🎮 , watching movies 🎞️, playing volleyball 🏐 and doing research.<br>
 ## ⏲ What we are doing now:
 I am developing a project for object detection 🚀 with Artificial Intelligence and writing articles 📚.
 I also work as FreeLancer 🆓.